-Appropriate wWarm up slopes outside the competition course, closed to the public, must should be made available to the participating teams to be used under the direction of the Organiser. and should be as similar to the competition course as possible.Warm up slopes are not under the control of the Jury and are not governed by the ICR.
+Warm up slopes outside the competition course should be made available to the participating teams to be used under the direction of the Organiser.
+Warm up slopes are not under the control of the Jury and are not governed by the ICR.